wbeebe/MicroPythonProjects/Espressif/ESP32S3-7814/README.md

 ```
 The `PWRON` message is sent every time the board successfully starts up and immediately after opening a connection to the MQTT broker.

-The `PING` message is sent every 120 seconds/two minutes.
+The `PING` message is sent every 120 seconds/two minutes, if no other message has been sent.
+If a message is sent within that two minute windows then the down counter associated with the ping function is reset.
+A ping message is therefore sent every two minutes _if no other message is sent within that window_,

-The `NEOP` messages are generated from the web page buttons toggling the color NeoPixel.
+The `NEOP` (NeoPixel) messages are generated from the web page buttons toggling the color NeoPixel.
 They tell which color is chosen and if it's state is on or off.

 The `REPORT` message is sent via the `MQTT Report` web page button.
-It sends if the OLED (`OLED`) display was found and enabled (None if not), if the alphanumeric (`ANLED`) 14-segment LEDs were found and enabled (None if not), MicroPython version, the version of the ESP-IDF toolset that was used to build that MicroPython version and the date it was last built.
+It sends if the OLED (`OLED`) display was found and enabled (None if not), if the alphanumeric (`ANLED`) 14-segment LEDs were found and enabled (None if not), MicroPython version, the version of the ESP-IDF toolset that was used to build that MicroPython version and the date MicroPython was last built.

 Every message contains the SSID that sent the message.